nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * lazy, doesn't like to micromanage
 * forgetful

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
-Also helps delivery men to stay on track with their delivery schedule.
+* Manage contacts faster than a typical mouse/GUI driven app.
+* Helps delivery men to stay on track with their delivery schedule.
+* Assists delivery men to structure their upcoming tasks.
+* Manage job lists and customers' contacts - keep their information descriptive and updated/concise information.

 ### User stories